Professor of Ancient History

 Tel.
 (0116) 252 2775

-I was the first convener of the annual Dorothy Buchan Memorial lectures (succeeded by Dr Dan Stewart).
+I was the first convener of the Dorothy Buchan Memorial lectures (in which I have been succeeded by Dr Dan Stewart).

 Landscape, Power, and Resistance: The Macedonian Peloponnese, 338–197 BC.
 Cambridge: Cambridge University Press.

 ‘Aineias Taktikos in his intellectual context’, in M. Pretzler (ed.), Aeneas Tacticus: War, Politics and Literature in Classical Greece.
 Leiden: Brill (paper from the Aeneas Tacticus conference).

 ‘2046 [Skylax]’, in H.-J. Gehrke (ed.), Die Fragmente der griechischen Historiker, volume 5, part 2.
 Leiden: Brill.